supernnova/SuperNNova/docs/data/index.rst

 - The splits are different for the salt/photometry datasets
 - The splits are different depending on the classification target
 - We downsample the dataset so that for a given classification task, all classes have the same cardinality
+- The supernova/light-curve types supported can be changed using ``--sntypes``.
+Default contians 7 classes.

 Preprocessing
 ~~~~~~~~~~~~~~